Llandover Woods. Credit Jessica Plesko

-Madrona Woods is the greenbelt above Madrona Beach Park in the Madrona neighborhood of Seattle, offering a quiet retreat from the sound of cars on Lake Washington Boulevard.
-Maintained by the dedicated Friends of Madrona Woods, the nine-acre forest features trails, a daylighted Madrona creek and waterfall, and the novelty of a weathered 1940s-era Ford sedan lodged into the hillside.
-The day we visited was rainy, and boots recommended.
+Madrona Woods, also called Madrona Ravine, is the greenbelt above Madrona Park in the Madrona neighborhood of Seattle.
+This spot offers a quiet retreat from the sound of cars on Lake Washington Blvd.
+Maintained by the dedicated Friends of Madrona Woods, the 9-acre forest features trails, a daylighted Madrona creek and waterfall, and the novelty of a weathered 1940s-era Ford sedan lodged into the hillside.
+The day we visited was rainy; boots are recommended in this case.
 However, the tree cover gave us good protection from the rain and the trails are wide and navigable for the baby jogger I had brought along.

-On the trails we met a volunteer, laying gravel on a muddier route through the woods.
-The trails are hilly with re-enforced planked stairs, and branch off across the slope to emerge into the neighborhood or the lakeside park below.
-Down by the creek the skunk cabbage was brilliant yellow and glowing in the low light of the afternoon.
+On the trails, we met a volunteer who was laying gravel on a muddier route through the woods.
+The trails are hilly with reinforced planked stairs, and they branch off across the slope to emerge into the neighborhood or the lakeside park below.
+Down by the creek, the skunk cabbage was brilliant yellow and glowing in the low light of the afternoon.

 Length of trail: 0.25 mile, with branching trails across a hillside.
 Look for views of Lake Washington through the foliage.

 Pritchard Wetland, southeast Seattle

 What kid doesn’t love access to mud and water?
 Pritchard Wetland, just south of Pritchard Island Beach in the Rainier Beach neighborhood of south Seattle, offers a wetland, pond and boardwalk.
 My son found a stick along the willow-lined gravel trail leading in and promptly began poking the mud from the elevation of the boardwalk.
 A few steps later we discovered neon-green moss on the rock wall opposite the duck pond.

 Getting there: Pritchard Wetland is accessible from the Pritchard Island Beach parking lot at 8400 55th Ave.
 S. A trail begins at the kiosk on the south end of the parking area.
-The trail ends at S. Cloverdale Street, where you simply turn around and repeat your steps.
+The trail ends at S. Cloverdale St., where you simply turn around and repeat your steps.